So you’re ready to host your podcast? Or maybe you’re looking for a better place to host your podcast episodes?

 All the podcast hosting sites will provide an iTunes-optimized RSS feed.

-We’ll start with my top 6 recommended podcast hosts, beginning with #1:
+We’ll start with my top 3 recommended podcast hosting platforms, beginning with #1:

 I did a lot of research before choosing a podcast host and Blubrry came out on top, even though more “big” names recommended or used other podcast hosts.
 The main reasons were: